Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Competition, Welfare, and the Backfiring Mandate

 Consider $m$ banks competing for depositors.
 Depositor $j$'s utility from bank $i$ is:

-where $\delta_i$ captures non-price characteristics, $r_i$ is the deposit rate, $\alpha_r > 0$ is rate sensitivity, $\alpha_\phi \geq 0$ is the \emph{detection externality}: the disutility from heightened monitoring (delays, false-positive freezes, privacy loss), $\xi_i$ is unobserved quality, and $\epsilon_{ji}$ is i.i.d.\ Type I extreme value.\footnote{$\alpha_\phi$ captures customer friction from KYC/AML procedures (delayed onboarding, false-positive freezes, settlement delays), a first-order determinant of deposit mobility in recent fintech evidence \parencite{kadamathikuttiyil2025enhancing, amoako2025exploring}.
-This liability-side channel complements the asset-side charter-value mechanism in \textcite{keeley1990monopoly}.} The parameter $\alpha_\phi$ captures the competitive cost of detection: when $\alpha_\phi > 0$, firms that invest more in detection bear customer-facing costs that erode their market position.
+where $\delta_i$ captures non-price characteristics, $r_i$ is the deposit rate, $\alpha_r > 0$ is rate sensitivity, $\alpha_\phi \geq 0$ is the \emph{detection externality}: the disutility from heightened monitoring such as delays, false-positive freezes, and privacy loss, $\xi_i$ is unobserved quality, and $\epsilon_{ji}$ is i.i.d.\ Type I extreme value.\footnote{The discrete-choice formulation with Type~I extreme value errors yields the standard multinomial logit demand system widely used in the structural industrial organization of financial markets \parencite{bao2017could, an2023index}.
+The parameter $\alpha_\phi$ captures customer friction from KYC/AML procedures such as delayed onboarding, false-positive freezes, and settlement delays, a first-order determinant of deposit demand elasticity in recent fintech evidence \parencite{kadamathikuttiyil2025enhancing, amoako2025exploring, doerr2026privacy}.
+This liability-side channel complements the asset-side charter-value mechanism in \textcite{keeley1990monopoly}.} The parameter $\alpha_\phi$ captures the competitive cost of detection: the loss of marginal deposit demand due to increased monitoring intensity.
+When $\alpha_\phi > 0$, firms that invest more in detection bear customer-facing costs that erode their market position.

 The parameter $\alpha_\phi$ captures a competitive externality distinct from the information-sharing frictions above: even if a bank reports truthfully, it bears the customer-facing costs of its detection investment while rivals free-ride on the systemic risk reduction.
 Each bank's private return on compliance falls short of the social return.